-Fan's viral 96-mph pitch catches attention of MLB team, scores minor-league contract
+Fan's viral 96 mph pitch catches attention of MLB team, scores minor league contract

-A baseball fan's life changed forever after he threw an unbelievable pitch at an MLB baseball game, shocking officials and viewers around the world.
+A baseball fan's life has changed forever after he threw an unbelievable pitch at a Major League Baseball game, shocking officials and viewers around the world.

-The 96-mph pitch earned him a minor league contract, launching himself into a career of a lifetime.
+The 96 mph pitch earned him a minor league contract, launching himself into a career of a lifetime.

 "This story is not over.
 It is not the beginning.
 I am writing the next chapters and excited for this journey!"

-Nathan Patterson went to a Rockies game with his brother Christian on July 15, when the two participated in a speed pitch challenge at Coors Field.
+Nathan Patterson went to a Colorado Rockies game with his brother Christian on July 15, when the two participated in a speed pitch challenge at Coors Field.
 The 23-year-old's pitch clocked in at 96 mph and luckily his brother got it on camera, the New York Post reported.

 MLB SUSPENDS EIGHT AFTER WILD RED-PIRATES BRAWL, INCLUDING BOTH MANAGERS